 Instead, with this more valid data, we're at 76% of the 1981 price!

-That means the call for alarm should be even greater than it was in my earlier post.
+That means the call for alarm should be even greater than it was in my earlier post on gas prices.

 The data tell the story.
 Find some method of demand destruction.
 Now.